naman1610/sketch/README.md

-# sketch
+# Sketch
-A webpage that acts as a canvas for sketching
+A webpage that acts as a canvas for sketching.

+Just hover over the canvas and draw!